KosmidisMixalis/Socially-Aware-Robot-Navigation-with-Stochastic-Advantage-Actor-Critic/Set_Up.md

 ---

-### 3. Verify ROS installation
+### 3. Verify ROS Installation

-In a new terminal run:
+Open a new terminal and run:
 ```bash
 roscore
 ```